- Found in arid deserts of the southwestern U.S. and northern Mexico are western diamondback rattlesnakes.

 How to Identify Western Diamondback Rattlesnakes

 Western diamondback rattlesnakes are heavy snakes with triangular heads.
 They are usually colored with mixtures of brown, yellow, brick red, and pinkish or yellowish-white.
-They have two dark diagonal lines which run down from its eyes to its jaws.
+They have two dark diagonal lines that run down from their eyes to their jaws.

 The species’ most distinctive feature is its dark diamond-shaped patterns which run along its back.
 Its tail has black and white bands that are followed by the rattles.